Aryan-1105/House_Price_Prediction/README.md

 * The dataset is relatively small compared with real-world property datasets.
 * Predictions depend heavily on the quality and distribution of the training data.
-* The model does not incorporate geographic information such as exact location, neighborhood, latitude, or longitude.
+* The model does not incorporate detailed geographic information such as exact location, neighborhood, latitude, or longitude.
-* Market conditions and changing property prices are not explicitly modeled.
+* Changing housing-market conditions are not explicitly modeled.
-* The current tuning stage focuses on Lasso after baseline comparison rather than performing exhaustive tuning for every candidate model.
+* The current tuning stage focuses on Lasso after baseline model comparison rather than extensively tuning every candidate model.
+* The dataset may not represent current market prices across different regions.
+* Prediction uncertainty is not currently exposed to the user.

 ---